 Yes, it may be possible for your employer to sponsor your green card if you meet the legal entry requirement.
 U.S. immigration law allows aliens to become lawful permanent residents through employment in the United States.
 This type of green card allows foreign nationals of “exceptional ability” to live in the United States and contribute to the U.S. workforce and economy.

 If you meet the legal entry requirement, you can apply for an adjustment of status to a green card from inside the United States.
 If you don’t meet the legal entry requirement, your employer can still sponsor your green card application.
-You’ll however need to apply from your country of origin and you’ll have to wait out your three or ten year re-entry bar outside the United States before you can apply.
+In this case, you’ll need to apply from your country of origin and you’ll have to wait out your three-year or 10-year re-entry bar outside the United States before you can apply.
 It will be up to your U.S. employer to decide whether to wait all this while to sponsor your green card application.

-It may be possible to file a waiver for your unlawful presence so that you don’t have to face the three or ten year re-entry bar.
+It may be possible to file a waiver for your unlawful presence so that you don’t have to face the three-year or 10-year re-entry bar.
 You should consult with an immigration attorney or law firm to find out if you qualify for the waiver.
-You can find an immigration attorney for free or at a low cost through the Legal Aid network.
+You can find an immigration attorney for free or at a low cost through the legal aid network.

 U.S. Citizenship and Immigration Services (USCIS) provides green cards to specific foreign nationals based on humanitarian reasons.
 Such cases can be people who are seeking refugee and asylum status, abuse and crime victims, and human trafficking victims.
 Right now, there's no humanitarian provision in U.S. immigration law for DACA recipients to have a straightforward pathway to permanent residence.